fsharp/fsharp.github.io/index.md

 Our mission is to maintain the excellent quality of the core F# implementation across these platforms, and to extend the tooling available for F# across your favorite platforms.

+If you have are working in some particular area and would ike to update your activity/responsibility, please [submit an edit to this page](https://github.com/fsharp/fsharp.github.io/edit/master/index.md).

 <a id="bloglist" > &nbsp; </a>
 <br />